OCA/stock-logistics-warehouse/stock_putaway_product/README.rst

 A putaway strategy can be used to ensure that incoming products will be stored in the location set on the product form.

+A recommended set-up is to create a separate putaway strategy for each warehouse.
+This will ensure that the same product will be placed in the appropriate location in each warehouse it is received.

 Installation
 ============